 The Kek Lok Si Temple is like a beacon on Ayer Itam hills.

 Every year Penangites and visitors look forward to the dazzling display of 20,000 traditional Chinese lanterns and thousands of neon and LED light up the night skies.

-Buddhist gather at the Kek Lok Si Temple to offer prayers and to experience the colourful sights of the light-filled nightly illuminations.
+Buddhist gather at the Kek Lok Si Temple to offer prayers and experience the light-filled nightly illuminations’ colourful sights.